 - You can make your own cake flour if you haven’t been able to find any (or if you just want to save money – I have a recipe for cake flour here

 - Make sure to use a kitchen scale, not just a large cookie scoop – and don’t roll the balls, leave them rough to get more texture in the final cookie

 Pecan Chocolate Chip Cookies

 If you love cookie recipes as much as I do, please write a 5 star review and be sure to share on Facebook and Pinterest!
-If you want to stay updated on new recipes sign up for my monthly newsletter and join my Facebook Group!
+If you want to stay updated on new recipes sign up for my newsletter and join my Facebook Group!